OscarAspelin95/dx_rs/README.md

 # Issues
 * Dioxus app still does not run with --web.
 * Dioxus app still not dockerized (need ngix or similar?).

+# TODO

+* Add "created" and "updated" db fields for databases.